ohmp/james-project/src/adr/0027-eventBus-error-handling-upon-dispatch.md

 In order to ensure auto healing, James will periodically check the corresponding group in deadLetter is empty.
 If not a re-dispatching of these events will be attempted.

+## Consequence

+In distributed James Guice project an administrator have a way to be eventually consistent upon rabbitMQ failure.